Acute Leukaemia PanelCreative Modern Medical Business Card 5

 Causes of Leukaemia:

 Leukemia is a type of cancer that affects the blood and bone marrow, resulting in the overproduction of abnormal white blood cells.
-Here are some key factors associated with the development of leukemia:
+Leukemia development is greatly influenced by some key factors.:

 1. Genetic Factors: